The Pillars of Life

 Not a tiredness cured by a long weekend — but a collapse that forces you to question everything.

-My foundation had cracked.
+My foundations had cracked.

 Rebuilding From the Ground Up